raipc/atsd-api-python/docs/source/index.rst

 Connecting to ATSD
 ------------------

-In order to retrieve data from the Axibase Time-Series Database (ATSD) you need to establish a connection with atsd_client module.
+To retrieve data from the Axibase Time-Series Database (ATSD), establish a connection with atsd_client module as follows:

 .. code-block:: python

     >>> import atsd_client
     >>> from atsd_client import services, models
-    >>>

     >>> conn = atsd_client.connect()

 Initializing the Service
 ------------------------

-The Service implements a collection of methods for interacting with a particular type of data, for example, :class:`.Series`, :class:`.Property`, :class:`.Alert` objects as well as with metadata such as :class:`.Entity`, :class:`.Metric`, :class:`.EntityGroup` objects
+The Service implements a set of methods for interacting with a particular type of objects in ATSD, for example, :class:`.Series`, :class:`.Property`, :class:`.Alert` objects as well as with metadata objects such as :class:`.Entity`, :class:`.Metric`, :class:`.EntityGroup` objects

 .. code-block:: python